gardhr/finabel/README.md

 console.log(finabel(key, salt, rounds, digits));
 ```

+NOTE: If _rounds_ is zero or unspecified, it defaults to 1000.

 ## How it works

 A bird's-eye view looks something like this.
 We start by defining three large (public) prime numbers, A, B, and C. Next we define the function E(X) which "stretches" some X by repeated concatenation until the result contains at least as many bits as the largest prime.
 Let V represent our password and salt merged together and then reinterpreted as a large integer.
 We now apply the following transform to calculate our hash, H(V):